 Control and Safety

-Keeping ground squirrels off personal property is challenging since the rodents can simply burrow underneath or climb over most fences, though electrified fencing can be effective.
-Tree squirrels and flying squirrels can be kept from entering attics by sealing all possible external entrances and pruning tree limbs that hang over roofs.
+Keeping ground squirrels off personal property can prove difficult since the rodents can easily burrow underneath or climb over the majority of fences.
+Electric fencing has been proven effective in some instances.
+Both flying squirrels and tree squirrels can be discouraged from getting into attics by sealing all potential external entrances and keeping tree limbs trimmed that hang over roofs.

 Trapping and Removal

-If serious squirrel problems arise, contact Critter Control wildlife experts to handle the furry little rodents.
-Our technicians have the training and tools necessary to trap and remove squirrels from private properties.
-We only employ humane methods of eradication and our process is safe for all humans and animals involved.
+If serious squirrel problems arise, contact Critter Control of Seattle's wildlife experts to handle the furry little rodents.
+Our squirrel specialists have the necessary training and equipment to trap and relocate squirrels from Seattle properties effectively—and fast.
+We only employ humane methods of squirrel eradication and our process is safe for all humans and animals involved.